≡ Menu

 Mutual Trust has a Comdex rating of 79, placing it in the top quarter of the highest-rated US life insurance companies.

-The A rating from A.M.
-Best is robust, and Mutual Trust has seen its rating increase in recent years.
+A.M.
+Best’s A rating is robust, and Mutual Trust’s rating has increased in recent years.
 This indicates that Mutual Trust is expanding and that the financial experts at A.M.
-Best believe that it is effectively managing its financial resources.
+Best believe it is effectively managing its financial resources.

 According to the latest annual report, Pan-American Life (Mutual Trust’s parent company) generated pre-tax earnings of $109 million in 2019.
 In 2019, the group’s total assets exceeded $6 billion.

-Compared to some of the largest names in the insurance sector, Pan-American Life and Mutual Trust are moderate-sized, or even on the small side for top companies.
+Compared to some of the largest names in the insurance sector, Pan-American Life and Mutual Trust are moderate-sized or even small for top companies.

 Nonetheless, the company has a solid track record, and policyholders face minimal risk that Mutual Trust will be financially incapable of meeting its policy commitments in the near future.